Categorical Donaldson-Thomas theory for local surfaces: Categorical DT theory for D0-D2-D6 bound states

 Here each $\dD_{\lambda}$ is the bounded derived category of twisted coherent sheaves on the relative compactified Jacobian $\overline{J} \to \lvert L \rvert$.
-The above SOD generalizes~\cite[Corollary~5.10]{TodDK}, where a similar SOD is proved under some more additional assumptions.
-On the other hand if $h^1(L) \neq 0$, the derived scheme $\mathfrak{P}_n(S, \beta)$ has non-trivial derived structures, and the SOD in Theorem~\ref{thm:PT:irredu} is different from (\ref{SOD:Hilb}). \end{exam}
+The above semiorthogonal decomposition generalizes~\cite[Corollary~5.10]{TodDK}, where a similar semiorthogonal decomposition is proved under some more additional assumptions.
+On the other hand if $h^1(L) \neq 0$, the derived scheme $\mathfrak{P}_n(S, \beta)$ has non-trivial derived structures, and the semiorthogonal decomposition in Theorem~\ref{thm:PT:irredu} is different from (\ref{SOD:Hilb}). \end{exam}

-\subsection{Application to the rationality}
+\subsubsection{Application to the rationality}

 The wall-crossing formula (\ref{PT:formula}) was used in~\cite{MR2552254} to show the rationality of the generating series of PT invariants.
-Using the SOD in Theorem~\ref{thm:PT:irredu}, we also have some rationality statement.
-First we give the following definition: \begin{defi} The Grothendieck group of triangulated categories $K(\Delta \mathchar`-\mathop{\mathrm{Cat}})$ is the abelian group generated by equivalence classes of triangulated categories, with relations $[\aA]=[\bB]+[\cC]$ for semi-orthogonal decompositions $\aA=\langle \bB, \cC \rangle$. \end{defi}
+Using the semiorthogonal decomposition in Theorem~\ref{thm:PT:irredu}, we also have some rationality statement.
+First we give the following definition: \begin{defi} The Grothendieck group of triangulated categories $K(\Delta \mathchar`-\mathop{\mathrm{Cat}})$ is the abelian group generated by equivalence classes of triangulated categories, with relations $[\aA]=[\bB]+[\cC]$ for semiorthogonal decompositions $\aA=\langle \bB, \cC \rangle$. \end{defi}

 \begin{rmk} The Grothendieck group of pre-triangulated categories introduced in~\cite{MR2051435} is a refined version of $K(\Delta \mathchar`-\mathop{\mathrm{Cat}})$.
 An advantage of the former is the existence of the product structure.
 As we will not need the product structure below, we use the simpler version $K(\Delta \mathchar`-\mathop{\mathrm{Cat}})$. \end{rmk}